-Service elements should be considered throughout the design process to ensure they are well integrated into the building's overall form.
-Special consideration should be given to their aesthetic impact on visible roof areas and facades which should not be a predominant feature upon any elevation, including the roof.
+Service elements need to be considered throughout the design process to ensure they are well integrated into the building's overall form.
+Special consideration should be given to their aesthetic impact on visible roof areas and facades to ensure they are not a predominant feature upon any elevation, including the roof.